mrcstan/intelligent_browsing/Readme.md

 2. PLNVSM (Pivoted length normalization vector space model by Singhal et al., 1996)
 3. Exact match

 BM25 is the default.
-The ranking method can be changed with the radio buttons.
+The ranking method can be changed using the displayed radio buttons.

 Type any query text (word, phrases or sentences) in the search bar and press "return".
 Matching words of sentences are highlighted in yellow/cyan and presented in ranking order, i.e, the highest rank sentence is shown first.
-As the down/up arrow is clicked, the browser scrolls to the next/previous sentence and the corresponding matching words in the sentence are highlighted in yellow.
+As the down/up arrows are clicked, the browser scrolls to the next/previous sentence and the corresponding matching words in the sentence are highlighted in yellow.
 Other matching words will remain highlighted in cyan.